sphinx-labs/sphinx/docs/post-deployment-actions.md

 }
 ```

-> Technical note: You may be curious why it's necessary to call `_transferOwnership` in your constructor since `Ownable` automatically transfers ownership to the deployer of your contract, and the `SphinxManager` is your contract's deployer.
-The answer is that the deployer of your contract is technically a mini `CREATE3` proxy that's deployed by the `SphinxManager`.
-If you don't call `_transferOwnership` in your constructor, then the `CREATE3` proxy will retain ownership of your contract, which effectively disables any ownership functionality.
+> Technical note: You may be curious why it's necessary to call `_transferOwnership` in your constructor since `Ownable` automatically transfers ownership to the deployer of your contract, and the `SphinxManager` is meant to be your contract's deployer.
+The answer is that the deployer of your contract is technically *not* the `SphinxManager`.
+Instead, it's a mini `CREATE3` proxy that's deployed via `delegatecall` from your `SphinxManager`.
+The upshot is that if you don't call `_transferOwnership` in your constructor, then the `CREATE3` proxy will retain ownership of your contract, which effectively disables any ownership functionality.

 Your config file should look something like this: